phoenix-rtos/phoenix-rtos-doc/quickstart/index.md

 ## Boot image contents

 A typical boot image in `_boot/<target>/` contains the bootloader (plo), kernel, device drivers, filesystem servers, and the shell (psh).
-The exact set of components varies per target and is defined in the target's `build.project`.
+The target `build.project` defines the exact component set.

 ## User applications

 The `_user/` directory contains example applications that are included in the root filesystem.
 These can be run directly from the psh shell prompt after boot.

+For common post-boot commands, process inspection, and program execution, use [Shell basics](psh-basics.md) instead of duplicating first-step shell examples in target quickstarts.

 ```{note}
 The following targets have project configurations in `_projects/` but do not yet have quickstart pages: